alison11liu/IOT_Plant_Monitor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My first milestone was first building my circuit with all the necessary parts.
-I checked that my build did not short circuit and that all of my components were placed in the correct spots.
-Then I made sure that my soil moisture sensor and my humidity and temperature sensor worked by plugging my board into my computer, then I imputted code into the Arduino IDE that would display the temperature, humidity, and soil moisture on the serial monitor.
-An issue I faced was that I had to order an adapter for my WiFi module in order for it to be plugged onto the breadboard as without it, my code would not run.
+My first milestone was first building my circuit and making sure that all the necessary parts were wired correctly.
+Then, I made sure that my soil moisture sensor and my humidity and temperature sensor worked by plugging my board into my computer, then I imputted code into the Arduino IDE that would display the temperature, humidity, and soil moisture on the serial monitor.
+A problem I faced was that my ESP8266 chip could not be plugged directly into the breadboard, so I had to use male to female wires to manually wire the chip in.
+It was very frustrating and took a lot of time get the wifi module to work, but with help I managed to get it to work and then I could continue with my project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.